aijose/CarND-Behavioral-Cloning/project_report.md

 It can be seen that the model may be overfitting to the training data, especially after the second epoch.
 Since the accuracy on validation data also worsens after the second epoch, the final version of the model was taken to be the one after the second epoch.
-While dropout can be used to further reduce overfitting, since the above model performed well for all the graphics quality settings, it was chosen as the final architecture the need to add dropout was not deemed absolutely necessary.
+While dropout can be used to further reduce overfitting, since the above model performed well for all the graphics quality settings, it was chosen as the final architecture and the need to add dropout was not deemed absolutely necessary.

 #### 3. Model parameter tuning